swakath/swakath.github.io/_posts/2024-06-6-IITD_PG_FAQ.md

 To continue receiving the assistantship, a student must maintain a minimum SGPA of 7.0 each semester.
 A satisfactory or unsatisfactory grade is awarded for TA work each semester, which will be reflected in the academic transcript.
 The CSE department also provides [TA Awards](https://www.cse.iitd.ac.in/index.php/2011-12-29-23-16-01/teaching-assistant-awards) at the end of each semester to TAs who have performed exceptionally well in their assigned courses.

-### Tution Fees
+### Tution Fees_1
 The Academic Section at IIT Delhi has shared the Fee Circular for the 1st Semester of 2024-25 via an internal email.
-I am attaching the circular [here](../assets/posts/iit_faq/sem1_fee_2024_25.pdf), for your reference.
+I am attaching the circular [here](/assets/posts/iit_faq/sem1_fee_2024_25.pdf
+), for your reference.
 This contains detailed information regarding tuition fees.

 ## Other Resources
 1. [Genesis](https://drive.google.com/file/d/1hOP71JXQCi_-JwIKSqlTn9-Wvw6uQTj5/view) - Introductory Freshers' Magazine  for PG by [BSP IIT Delhi](https://www.bspiitd.com/)